UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 Our UK Tax Calculator is updated with all 2025-26 rates and thresholds, including:

-- Real-time calculations with new pension allowances
+- Real-time calculations with current pension allowances

 - Scottish tax rate comparisons